How to Fix Not Cleaning Dishes on Whirlpool WDT730PAHZ (Built-In)

 • The dishwasher runs a full cycle but dishes feel as though they were never sprayed with water

-The most common root cause on the WDT730PAHZ is a blocked or damaged spray arm combined with a clogged filter assembly, which restricts water flow and pressure throughout the wash cycle.
+In my experience, the most common issue with the WDT730PAHZ is a blocked or damaged spray arm combined with a clogged filter assembly.
+This restriction hampers water flow and pressure during the wash cycle.

 Safety First